Jimmy Connors: 1982

 At the French Open, Connors lost in the quarter finals to José Higueras in straight sets.
 Higueras was "content to let his opponent try to force the pace and thereby make errors".
 Connors won his second Wimbledon, defeating John McEnroe in five close sets "that varied from boringly slow to fiercely brilliant".
 Connors beat Ivan Lendl in the US Open final when Lendl was unable to cope "with Connors' penetrating, sharply-angled groundstrokes into the corners, or his net-charging attacks".
 After the US Open, Connors reclaimed the ATP No. 1 ranking.
 He also reached the semifinal of the Masters Cup and won five other tournaments for a total of seven.
 After trading the number-one ranking back and forth with McEnroe, he finished the year ranked No. 2 in points earned, but he was named Player of the Year by the ATP and was ITF World Champion.

 1983

 In 1983, Connors, McEnroe and Lendl traded the No. 1 ranking several times.
-At the French Open, Christophe Roger-Vasselin targeted Connors' forehand and the Frenchman won their quarter final in straight sets.
+At the French Open, Christophe Roger-Vasselin targeted Connors's forehand and the Frenchman won their quarter final in straight sets.
 At Wimbledon, Kevin Curren served 33 aces in beating Connors in four sets on Court No. 2, a court renowned for upsets.
 Connors won the US Open for a record fifth time beating Lendl in the final in four sets, where he "blunted Lendl's power with defensive strength and spectacular volleys".
 It was his 100th tournament victory and fourth of the year.
 He finished the year as the No. 3 ranked player.